How to submit an MPI parallel job to SLURM

 -n refers to the number of processors or cores you wish to run on.
 The rest of

 $ sbatch --exclusive my_script_name.sbatch

 MPI implementation and SLURM

 The OpenMPI library is the only supported MPI library on the cluster.
 OpenMPI v3.1.1 and v4.0.0 are provided which are fully MPI3 compliant.
-MPI I/O features are fully supported *only* on the LOTUS /work/scratch-pw directory as this uses a Panasas fully parallel file system.
+MPI I/O features are fully supported *only* on the LOTUS /work/scratch-pw* volumes as these use a Panasas fully parallel file system.
 The MPI implementation on CentOS7 LOTUS/SLURM is available via the module environment for each compiler as listed below:

 eb/OpenMPI/gcc/3.1.1 eb/OpenMPI/gcc/4.0.0 eb/OpenMPI/intel/3.1.1

 Parallel MPI compiler with OpenMPI

 module load intel/20.0.0 module load eb/OpenMPI/intel/3.1.1 mpif90